-To address these challenges, this paper proposes an adaptive federated learning–to–optimization framework for the energy management of data centers.
+To address these challenges, this paper proposes an adaptive federated learning-to-optimization framework for the energy management of data centers.
 The proposed approach accounts for the heterogeneity of personal datasets by adaptively adjusting the aggregate model parameters according to the acceptance criteria.
 In addition, cryptography techniques are leveraged in both the learning and optimization stages to safeguard data privacy, while a verifiable double aggregation mechanism is proposed to ensure the integrity and correctness of shared data.
-The main contributions of this work are summarized as follows: \begin{itemize} \item{We develop a coordinated energy management model for hyperscale data centers that simultaneously optimizes the interactions among power supply, cooling systems, and data flows.}

-\item{To account for the data heterogeneity and privacy preservation, we propose a near-optimal adaptive federated learning–to–optimization approach for distributed data center energy management.
-Meanwhile, to further enhance training convergence and filter out potentially contaminated aggregate updates during the learning stage, we also develop a model parameter acceptance criterion with convergence guarantee.}

-\item{To simultaneously safeguard privacy and integrity of shared data in the optimization process, we further propose a lightweight verifiable double aggregation mechanism based on cryptography techniques.} \end{itemize}

-The remainder of this paper is organized as follows: Section II introduces the energy management of hyperscale data centers and its reformulations.
+The main contributions of this work are summarized as follows: \begin{itemize} \item{We develop a coordinated cyber-physical multi-energy management model for hyperscale data centers that simultaneously optimizes the interactions among power supply, cooling systems, and data flows.} \item{To account for the data heterogeneity and privacy preservation, we propose a near-optimal adaptive federated learning-to-optimization approach for distributed data center energy management.
+Meanwhile, to further enhance training convergence and filter out potentially contaminated aggregate updates during the learning stage, we also develop a model parameter acceptance criterion with convergence guarantee.} \item{To simultaneously safeguard privacy and integrity of shared data in the optimization process, we further propose a lightweight verifiable double aggregation mechanism based on cryptography techniques.} \end{itemize} The remainder of this paper is organized as follows: Section II introduces the energy management of hyperscale data centers and its reformulations.
 Section III proposes the adaptive federated learning-to-optimization approach.
-Section IV demonstrates effectiveness and scalability of the proposed approach with case studies.
+Section IV demonstrates the effectiveness and scalability of the proposed approach with case studies.
 Section V draws the conclusions.